kirberich/huegely/README.md

 # Huegely
 Huegely is a simple python library to control Philips Hue lights.
 It mirrors data from the hue bridge transparently, not attempting to do any caching, keeping of state, or similar.

-This is a basic first release, there are no meaningful tests and the API might change drastically.
-That being said, all the light functionality works.
+## Features
+ - All hue light features should be supported (at least for the standard lights, I don't have any of the the more exotic ones to try)
+ - The full group API is supported, allowing querying for, getting state from and applying actions to, groups.

+## What huegely doesn't do (but might at some point)
+ - Using RGB for colours.
+ - Return meaningful state for groups (would have to be some kind of average of lamp states).
+ - Have some functional tests, not just feel-good coverage.

+## What huegely probably never will do (or at least I likely won't add it)
+ - Searching for / adding new lights/groups/rules/schedules (as I don't have any need for it, the app works fine for that).
+ - Having a command line interface.
+ - Having some kind of server (it's written to be used by apps and servers and things, not to be one).

 ## Acknowledgements
 Huegely is heavily inspired by https://github.com/studioimaginaire/phue.

 ## Installation
 To install, run `pip install git+https://github.com/kirberich/huegely.git`.

 ## Testing
 To be able to run the tests (once there any), do the following: